Carolina madtom: Appearance

 When compared to other madtoms, the Carolina madtom has a short, chunky body and a distinct color pattern.
 Three dark saddles along its back connect a wide, black stripe along its side extending from its snout to the base of its tail.
 The adipose fin has a dark blotch that does not quite reach the fin's edge, giving the impression of a fourth saddle.
 Yellowish to tan blotches space the saddles, while the rest of the fish is tan.
 The belly is un-speckled, and the tail has crescent-shaped brown bands near its edge and center.
 Its pectoral spines have well-defined serrated (saw-like) projections along both margins.
 Stinging spines in its pectoral fins, earn this fish the "furiosus" title that is part of its scientific name.

 Habitat

-The species occurs in riffles, runs, and pools in medium to large streams and rivers.
-Ideally, it inhabits fresh waters with continuous, year-round flow and moderate gradient in both the Piedmont and Coastal Plain physiographic regions.
-Optimal substrate for the Carolina madtom is predominantly silt-free, stable, gravel and cobble bottom habitat, and it must have cover for nest sites, including under rocks, bark, relic mussel shells, and even cans and bottles.
+The Carolina madtom lives in medium to large freshwater streams and rivers throughout the Piedmont and Coastal Plain areas, specifically in riffles, runs, and pools where there's a constant flow of water and a moderate gradient.
+They inhabit substrate which is stable, made up of gravel and cobble, and primarily free of any silt.
+Furthermore, they require the use of cover, such as under rocks, bark, mussel shells, and more, for their nesting areas.

+Carolina madtoms have a relatively limited habitat distribution and population abundance, only being found in specific regions of the Tar and Neuse river basins of North Carolina.
+Because of this, they are classified as "Significantly Rare" in the Tar River basin and of "Special Concern" in the Neuse River basin according to the N.C.
+Natural Heritage Program.

+Artificial Cover Units

+In response to recent habitat degradation and cover loss, scientists have experimented with the use of implementing artificial cover units throughout the Tar and Neuse River basins.
+These artificial cover units are made up of terra cotta and aim to improve the habitat conditions for Carolina madtoms by providing them with adequate cover and protection.
+Studies have shown that Carolina madtoms effectively use these artificial cover units for reproduction, guarding eggs, and escaping from predators, suggesting that they could be helpful in the mitigation of habitat loss and the conservation of the species.